kubernetes-csi/external-provisioner/README.md

 back, then the local volumes can be removed manually:
 - force-delete objects: `kubectl delete pv <pv> --wait=false --grace-period=0 --force`
 - remove all finalizers: `kubectl patch pv <pv> -p '{"metadata":{"finalizers":null}}'`

+It may also be necessary to scrub disks before reusing them because the CSI driver had no chance to do that.

 If there still was a PVC which was bound to that PV, it then will be moved to phase "Lost".
 It has to be deleted and re-created if still